cse-southeast-devcrew/openhack-durable-entities/docs/challenge-003.md

 - [ ] Ensure that sending a "shipment" or "onHand" event writes the updated inventory data for the item in the MDS
 - [ ] Ensure that the inventory data written is accurate
+- [ ] Pump some shipment and on hand data using the Data Generator and see it being processed through to the MDS.
 - [ ] ⚠️ Do not write directly to Cosmos DB in the orchestrator!